Facebook Office Security Includes Batman-esque Weirdness

 — Matt Navarra (@MattNavarra) March 8, 2019

-Even so, as Facebook grew and evolved, as did it’s security practices.
-These measures even went to far as to design the physical layout of office spaces around Zuckerberg’s personal security.
+Even so, as Facebook grew and evolved, as did its security practices.
+These measures even went so far as to design the physical layout of office spaces around Zuckerberg’s personal security.
 While the area above the parking lots is used for office and workspaces, the lot directly beneath Zuckerberg’s desk is inaccessible to prevent a bombing attack.

 The billionaire founder also reportedly has quick access to a bullet-proof conference room complete with panic button.
 Not only that, but plenty of employees also stand by a rumor that Zuckerberg’s work area includes a secret “panic chute” that would allow him to quickly exit to the parking lot, presumably for a quick emergency escape route.
 Facebook has not confirmed or denied such a feature.